 Most importantly, Famicom Detective Club: The Missing Heir is a brilliantly written mystery game with a fantastically intriguing plot.
 There are numerous characters, each fully voice-acted, with wonderfully distinct personalities that help elevate an otherwise traditional and tropey murder mystery.

 The vast number of locations and characters you can visit and converse with help keep the narrative feeling fresh.
 Whether it was the internal monologue of the amnesiac protagonist or the delusional rantings of a grieving nephew, the writing was superb.
 Had it not been for the utterly lacklustre gameplay, I may have been genuinely gripped throughout my time with Famicom Detective Club: The Missing Heir.

 Unfortunately, this is where my praises end.
-Unfortunately, Famicom Detective Club: The Missing Heir is perhaps one of the worst games I’ve played this year.
+Famicom Detective Club: The Missing Heir is perhaps one of the worst games I’ve played this year.
 In Famicom Detective Club: The Missing Heir, you must travel around various locations, interrogate the colourful cast of characters, and interact with your surroundings.
 This is not too dissimilar to the detective segments in an Ace Attorney game.
-Unfortunately, where Famicom Detective Club: The Missing Heir falls flat is in its setting up of conventions and precedents for players to understand how they’re supposed to progress.
+Alas, where Famicom Detective Club: The Missing Heir falls flat is in its setting up of conventions and precedents for players to understand how they’re supposed to progress.

 “I found myself trying to figure out what I needed to do next in order to progress, only to realise I needed to use one of the many completely worthless mechanics.”